 About Me

-I am an incoming faculty member in the Department of Global Health at McGill University, where I will begin my position in August 2025.
+I am an full-time faculty member in the Department of Global Health at McGill University and co-coordinator of the upcoming BA program in public and global health.

 Education